yeehaa123/coding-the-pitch/coding-the-pitch.md

 	+ Offline peer-groups and large Q&A sessions
 	+ Online available at any time
     + Staff and Students
-+ Open source: modular, re-usable
++ Open, scalable, adaptive, modular, re-usable
-+ Make better use of online learning possibilities
++ Better use of online learning possibilities
 + More students, more personal feedback, less time-intensive

 --